Point-to-Point Tunneling Protocol: Description

+On Linux, the pptp program is only responsible for setting up the GRE layer.
+Any other process, including authentication, is the responsibility of pppd, the PPP handler. pppd can handle PAP, CHAP, MS-CHAP v1/v2, EAP (MD5-Challenge, SRP-SHA1, EAP-TLS, PEAP).

+Regardless of the authentication method used, PPTP (or rather, its encapsulated PPP link) can only use Microsoft Point-to-Point Encryption, which is based on the broken RC4 with up to 128-bit key.

 Security

 PPTP has been the subject of many security analyses and serious security vulnerabilities have been found in the protocol.
 The known vulnerabilities relate to the underlying PPP authentication protocols used, the design of the MPPE protocol as well as the integration between MPPE and PPP authentication for session key establishment.

-A summary of these vulnerabilities is below: